WHO IS REQUIRED TO TAKE THE INCOMING ENGLISH PLACEMENT EXAM?

 - are native English speakers and who are citizens of countries where English is a national language;

-- have submitted a TOEFL score equal to or higher than 600 PBT or 100 iBT;
+- have submitted a TOEFL score equal to or higher than 100 iBT;

 - have submitted a combined IELTS score of 7.5 or higher;